gatewayd-io/gatewayd/README.md

 # GatewayD

 GatewayD is a cloud-native database gateway and framework.
-It sits in between your database(s) and your database client(s) and proxies all queries to and their responses from the database.
-While doing so, it supports the following features:
+It acts like an API gateway, but instead sits between the applications or microservices, a.k.a. database clients, and proxies connections to the database(s).
+The database clients are drivers, OXMs, libraries, migration runners, CLIs, UIs, and whatever tries to connect to the database via its wire protocol.
+The core proxies connections between the client(s) and the database(s), while providing connection pooling, bouncing, and a few other network-level and socket-level features.
+It also provides a plugin framework, so that the rest of the functionality are implemented on top as plugins.
+So, whatever happens inside the core needs to be accessible by plugins.
+Query processing, AAA, security, traffic control, o11y, transformations, logging, and other functionalities are implemented with plugins.
+There will be core and community plugins.
+There will be a package manager to manage and update all the plugins.
+These are the features:

 - Manage authentication, authorization and access
 - Support multiple database backends (SQL and NoSQL)